tariqdaouda/rabaDB/README.rst

 Basicly it means:

 * *Uncomplicated syntax*
-* *No SQL knowledge needed*: Supports queries by example
+* *No SQL knowledge needed*: supports queries by example
 * *You can still use SQL* if you want
 * *Lazy and Optimized*: objects are only fully loaded if you need them to be
-* *No dependencies*: Super easy installation
+* *No dependencies*: super easy installation
-* *Somewhat Schemaless*: You can modify field definitions whenever you want and it will automatically adapt to the new schema
+* *Somewhat Schemaless*: you can modify field definitions whenever you want and it will automatically adapt to the new schema

 Can it be used for "big projects"?
 ----------------------------------